Redgalixy1/NoMobVarients/README.md

 The official NoMobVarients GitHub repo.

-This Resource pack removes the new mob varients for the Cows, Pigs, and Chickens.
+This Resource pack removes the new mob varients for the Cows, Pigs, and Chickens found in Minecraft's 1.21.5 update.

 Current status: